mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 ##### Results & Outcomes

 We ran usability studies to determine whether QR codes or "license plate" would be usable to our guests.
 This was before QR codes were normalized in the pandemic. **96% of participants preferred the QR code** to the existing solution of entering info manually.
-45% of those participants had *never used a QR code before* but still completed preferred that UX.
+45% of those participants had *never used a QR code before* but still preferred that UX.

 ![UX research](/images/portfolio/disney-growth/tv-off-device-research-4x1.jpg){.fullwidth}

 In-market we saw a **33% decrease**{.negative} in conversion rate, which was alarming.
-Fortunately that was offset by a **200% increase**{.positive} in our Bundle take-rate.
-The increase in bundle sales boosted LTV & MRR making this new design a solid win for users and the business.
+Fortunately, that was offset by a **200% increase**{.positive} in our Bundle take-rate.
+The rise in bundle sales boosted LTV & MRR making this new design a solid win for users and the business.

 ### Global expansion{#global-expansion}

 #### Challenge

-A common growth tactivc is horizontal expansion into new geographic markets, and as a global company this was an obvious goal for Disney.
+A common growth tactic is horizontal expansion into new geographic markets, and as a global company, this was an obvious goal for Disney.

 Each region has unique standards for signing a subscription contract, payment methods, and content ratings.
-The Growth Design team partnered with our international UX team (IUXD) to learn how these different regions would impact the signup experience.
+The Growth Design team partnered with our international UX team (IUXD) to learn how these regions would impact the signup experience.
 Here were some notable new requirements:

-+ In Europe, the GDPR privacy regulations passed by the EU, and local restrictions in Germany, France, and the UK required users to be presented with the EULA for signature before subscribing to a service.
++ The GDPR privacy regulations passed by the EU, and local restrictions in Germany, France, and the UK required users to be presented with the *EULA* for signature before subscribing to a service.
-+ In Latin America, notably Argentina & Chile, there are unique tax laws that require more billing information to be collected.
++ Tax laws in some Latin American countries, notably Argentina & Chile, require additional billing information collected.
-+ In both Europe and Latin America, credit cards are far less common than bank debit cards, or digital wallets like PayPal (namely Pagomercado in LATAM).
++ Credit cards are far less common than bank debit cards in Europe and Latin America, or digital wallets like PayPal (e.g. Pagomercado in LATAM).

 #### Solution